 Conclusion: Are Google Ads campaigns worth the effort for B2B?

-Basically, Google Ads or SEA in B2B marketing work very similarly to B2C.
-However, you should always keep in mind the specifics of your company, your products as well as your target group in order to place successful ads.
+Google Ads or SEA in B2B marketing work very similarly to B2C.
+However, it would be best if you continually keep in mind the specifics of your company, your products, and your target group to place successful ads.

-All the points mentioned above are important in optimizing your campaigns and save you from getting too many irrelevant clicks from B2C customers.
+All the points mentioned above are essential in optimising your campaigns and save you from getting too many irrelevant clicks from B2C customers.
 In the worst case, Google will otherwise rate your “user experience with the landing page” as below average, which will only hurt you in the long run.

 Therefore, you should not rush the start of a campaign.
-Strategic planning in the form of a SEA audit and the optimization of your landing pages are the absolute basic requirements for your ads campaign to be profitable.
+Instead, strategic planning in the form of a SEA audit and optimising your landing pages are the absolute basic requirements for your ads campaign to be profitable.